Union Station (Meridian, Mississippi): Union Station today

-In operation for less than two years, Union Station has had a profound impact on the community in numerous ways.
+Union Station has had a profound impact on the community in numerous ways.
 The number of passengers on Amtrak trains, Greyhound buses, and Meridian Transit System buses averages 242,360 per year.

 The station has already encouraged more than $8 million in private investment in the Depot District, including office space, retail shops, a data processing/computer training center, upper-story apartments on the west side of Front Street, two hotels - the Terminal Hotel and the Union Hotel, the newly renovated Rosenbaum condominiums, two restaurants, and vital records storage buildings.
 Meridian's iconic Threefoot Building has been fully renovated into an upscale hotel as well.

 The meeting rooms on the tower's mezzanine level are in great demand for business meetings and social events such as retirement parties, class reunions, birthday parties, weddings, and receptions.
 Residents, as well as people with ties to Meridian, are becoming a permanent part of the Union Station complex by purchasing brick pavers inscribed with the names of loved ones, friends or themselves.
 The pavers are installed in the brick pathway of a small, landscaped green space linking the tower and east wing to the railroad museum.

+In April 2023, Community Development Director Craig Hitt said that Amtrak plans a $13-million upgrade to the station.
+In order to not interrupt service to the station, the work will be done in stages and will not be completed until 2025.